-Pictures of women in magazines are retouched all the time.
+Pictures in magazines are retouched all the time.
 Loose 20 pounds.
 Done.
-Erase the pimple.
+Erase a pimple.
 Done.
 Smooth the skin.
 Done.

 The effect of this business on a woman’s self-esteem and emotions can be psychologically crippling.
-The automatic comparison to an airbrushed picture of a beautiful model – who has been enhanced to be even more beautiful – doesn’t usually work out in favour of the everyday woman.
+The automatic comparison to a picture of a beautiful model – who has been enhanced to be even more beautiful – doesn’t usually work out in favor of the everyday woman.

 Countries such as UK, France, and Israel have considered stamping warnings on retouched photos.
 A French congress member, Valérie Boyer, proposed displaying this below a retouched image: ”This image has been altered to modify a person’s bodily appearance.”

 Results from a study1 testing the warning’s effectiveness are mind-bending.
 And scary.
 The warning was actually damaging.

 For the study, a group of women leisurely viewed an ad.
 The ad contained a retouched image of a young woman from her head to above her knees.
 She was covered with a black undergarment.
 The woman’s waist, upper arms, thighs were all slimmed.